-As our F17 Budget year winds to an end, I’m particularly impressed by the commitment of the CANFAR team in advancing our mission across this vast country.
+As our F17 Budget year winds to an end, I’m particularly impressed by the commitment of the CANFAR team in advancing our mission of raising HIV awareness across Canada.
 The Canadian Foundation for AIDS Research (CANFAR) is the only national charitable foundation that raises awareness to generate funds for research into all aspects of HIV infection and AIDS: With this focus on increasing HIV awareness from coast to coast, and with the additional generous support of the Slaight Family Foundation, our team has built a stronger network of HIV advocates, educators and supporters.

 Early in the fall of 2016, Roxanne Ma (at that time, Coordinator of Administration & Volunteer Engagement) and National Youth Ambassador Muluba Habanyama spent a rigorous week in Edmonton, Alberta, where they led a series of workshops, speaking engagements, radio interviews and participated in the Edmonton AIDS walk.

 A few weeks later, Andrea Zeelie-Varga (Manager of National Awareness Programs) conducted a series of interviews and on-site fact-findings with grassroots organizations in Whitehorse, Yukon.

 In November, I had the pleasure of hosting 40 CANFAR supporters and friends as well as local AIDS Service Organizations at the Gastown Social in Vancouver, British Columbia.
 Three of our guests were intrigued to hear about Bloor Street Entertains, and decided to fly to Toronto later in the month to check it out in person.
 Returning to Vancouver rightly impressed, and motivated — our three new CANFAR volunteers have initiated The CANFAR Dinner to be held in Vancouver June 2nd.
 Purchase tickets by clicking here.